tldr-pages/tldr/pages/common/sngrep.md

 `sngrep -cr`

-- Only capture package without interface to a file:
+- Only capture packets without interface to a file:

 `sngrep -NO {{path/to/file.pcap}}`